Liu Wei (lieutenant general): Early military career

-Latter Part of Military Career
+Latter part of military career

 In 1949, Liu followed the KMT government to retreat to Taiwan.
 There he entered and graduated from the General Class of Army University.
 In 1950, the Military Police Command was established in Taiwan, and Liu served as the deputy commander.
 Since General Huang Zhenwu, the commander at the time, was not a military policeman, Liu, the deputy commander of the military police, was practically responsible for a great deal of the reconstruction work of the military police, such as the reorganization of the headquarters, the revision of laws, and the training of troops, the development of duties, etc. Liu throughout this period of reorganization had worked extremely hard without complaints.
 Because of these, the Military Police Command in Taiwan was able to, in the shortest period of time, restored and resumed the effective functioning of military policing in Taiwan.

 On the National Day of 1951, the KMT government in Taiwan decided to hold the Double Ten Military Parade in order to promote the national strength and stabilize the morale of the people in the Republic of China now limited to Taiwan.
 Liu concurrently served as the command of the parade security.
 The plan for the deployment of parade secury required task training and safety measures, and the adjustment of troops.
 All these were personally planned and executed by Liu.
 Any factors that could affect safety were eliminated in advance with all efforts.
 Later, the security arrangements related to the National Day parade over the years, regardless of the formation, troop strength, plan, equipment, and related measures, were generally based on the protocol and procedure designed and established by Liu on the National Day of 1951.

 In 1952, Liu was promoted to lieutenant general.
 In September 1955, he was promoted to commander-in-chief of the military police of the Republic of China in Taiwan.
 During his tenure, the military police department of the army headquarters and the military police group of the military corps were established.
 Liu also established the service area rotation system and the intermodulation system both of which have been followed to this date.